cisco/mindmeld/docs/source/userguide/entity_recognizer.rst

                  1.000

-Note that all of these statistics are returned in a structured dictionary instead of printed to the console by using :meth:`eval.get_stats()`.
+The :meth:`eval.get_stats()` method returns all the above statistics in a structured dictionary without printing them to the console.

 Let's decipher the statistics output by the :meth:`evaluate` method.